Mapping a Table to Data Properties

 In Ontopic Studio data properties are simple to create and edit because only the property and the column need to be selected.
 The IRI of the domain class can be reused as subject for all the properties and the datatype is usually automatically inferred.
 Typing errors and manual effort can be avoided and as we have seen no SQL query is required.
 Thus the process of data integration using mapping patterns becomes more efficient.

-In the next article, we will continue to explore how to simplify data integration using Knowledge Graph with the use of a third mapping pattern: mapping a table to object properties.
+In the next article, we will continue to explore how to simplify data integration using knowledge graph with the use of a third mapping pattern: mapping a table to object properties.

 Have you ever worked with a mapping editor before?
 If you would like to try Ontopic Studio just register for a demo access or book a meeting.